-- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress. - The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted: - ❖ D or F, which are both failing grades - ❖ NP or No Pass - ❖ I or Incomplete - ❖ W or Withdrawal - Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution are not calculated into the GPA for purposes of SAP. - If a student completes or leaves the SSU BBA program and later seeks a higher degree in the SSU MBA program or the MSIT program, the BBA credits do not carry over to the MBA or MSIT programs GPA for purposes of SAP.
+- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress. - The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted: - ❖ D or F, which are both failing grades - ❖ NP or No Pass - ❖ I or Incomplete - ❖ W or Withdrawal - Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution are not calculated into the GPA for purposes of SAP. - If a student completes or leaves the SSU BBA program and later seeks a higher degree in the SSU MBA program, the BBA credits do not carry over to the MBA for purposes of SAP.